 Logan claims that he makes his videos for entertainment, targeting people around his age and making jokes that they’ll like.
 Well, I can tell you that I’m also 22 and cannot stand any of his content.
 I’m willing to be any person that’s around my age would agree with me.
 Also, for a creator as big as him has access to video analytics.
 With these analytics, people are able to see the demographics of viewers, including what age groups watch their videos.
 Other YouTubers have talked about this in their own videos or interviews.
 So, when he says that he’s not making content for kids but rather for himself as entertainment, he’s aware that the audience that’s consuming his videos are younger.
 And he still posted the video knowing full well who’d watch it first.
 Also, him declaring that he talks to the parents of younger kids is him putting the blame on them and not on himself.
 While there is some blame to be put on parents for allowing their kids to watch this, he’s definitely not innocent.

 His point on that this happened for a reason is what upset me the most.
 In his own words, he’s claiming that the man in the video committed suicide so that Logan Paul could find him so that he could spread awareness on suicide prevention.
-Even writing this is upsetting.
-He’s not some savior, he’s not even someone who I’d see advocating for awareness on this issue.
+There are many other ways he could have been an advocate for this issue.
+Making profit out of a dead body wasn’t the way to do this.

 Overall, I do stand by my opinion that Logan Paul won this interview.
 He managed to come out of the interview a lot better than when he went in.
 I wouldn’t be surprised if by this time next year, he found himself at the top of YouTube once again.
 But one thing’s for sure: he did not walk out of this as a better person who will “think twice before posting anything.”
 Just look at the comment he left on Cardi B’s recent Instagram picture: